-Mid-Lakes Navigation will send you some resource materials in advance, including estimated travel times between towns, so you can plan your trip beforehand and maximize your time on the canal.
+Mid-Lakes Navigation (now Erie Canal Adventures) will send you some resource materials in advance, including estimated travel times between towns, so you can plan your trip beforehand and maximize your time on the canal.
 Boat pickup and dropoff are at the same place at Mid-Lakes Marina in Macedon, NY so, unfortunately, you’ll have to do some back-tracking, but I planned a schedule that allowed us to visit completely different towns on our return trip to the marina.

 Over the course of eight days, we cruised 169.48 miles, crossed under 16 lift bridges (twice), passed through 5 locks (twice, again!), and visited 9 towns on the western portion of the Erie Canal (coming within 18 miles of the end of the canal).
 The scenery is all a bit different along the canal–you pass through cities and towns, under major interstate highways, through cornfields, within two walls cut out of rock, and under train trestles, but it’s a beautiful and peaceful way to see a bit of upstate New York and travel along an important piece of U.S. history.